Revised May 10, 2010. Republished June 6, 2016

-Shavuot is a hard to sell holiday in the United States, and it shouldn't be.
+Shavuot is a hard-to-sell holiday in the United States, and it shouldn't be.
 As my sister pointed out to me, "It's the wine and cheese holiday!"
 For interfaith families in the United States, this holiday has a lot to recommend it.
-This year, the holiday begins May 18 at sundown.
+This year, the holiday begins June 11 at sundown.

 Themes and Practices: Joining a Community By Affinity